News

 | Construction | Large national infrastructure projects | Constant demand for skilled labor |

-In this climate of uncertainty, official documentation and understanding of geographic issues are essential.
-To deepen these aspects, it is useful to consult resources on Morocco and Western Sahara, to grasp the legitimacy of Moroccan positions.
-Moreover, the administrative management of borders remains strict, and for those navigating these complex zones, understanding procedures via services like booking an appointment with VFS Global is often a necessary step for international mobility from the Kingdom.
+In this climate of uncertainty, official documentation and understanding of geographic issues are paramount.
+To delve deeper into these aspects, it is useful to consult resources on Morocco and Western Sahara, to grasp the legitimacy of Moroccan positions.
+Furthermore, administrative management of borders remains strict, and for those navigating these complex zones, understanding procedures via services like VFS Global appointment booking is often a necessary step for international mobility from the Kingdom.

-Although tensions are at their peak with an arms race and aggressive rhetoric, experts agree that a full direct conflict remains unlikely due to the devastating consequences for both regimes and international pressure to maintain stability in the Mediterranean.
+Although the tension is at its peak with an arms race and aggressive rhetoric, experts agree that a total direct conflict remains unlikely due to the devastating consequences for both regimes and international pressure to maintain stability in the Mediterranean.

 How does the conflict affect the Moroccan economy on a daily basis?

-The main impact lies in the lost gains from regional integration (growth loss) and the weight of military spending in the state budget.
+The main impact lies in the lost opportunities of regional integration (growth loss) and the weight of military spending in the State’s budget.
 However, Morocco has diversified its economic partners towards Europe, Africa, and America to compensate for the closure of the Algerian market.

 Land borders have been closed since 1994.
-Since the rupture of diplomatic relations in 2021 and the closure of Algerian airspace to Moroccan planes, direct travel is impossible.
+Since the diplomatic rupture in 2021 and the closure of Algerian airspace to Moroccan planes, direct travel is impossible.
 Travelers must transit through a third country (such as France or Tunisia).

 What is the role of foreign powers in this conflict?

-The United States, France, and Israel increasingly openly support the Moroccan position on the Sahara (autonomy plan).
-Russia and Iran maintain close ties with Algeria, internationalizing tensions in a polarized global geopolitical context.
+The United States, France, and Israel increasingly openly support Morocco’s position on the Sahara (autonomy plan).
+Russia and Iran maintain close ties with Algeria, internationalizing tensions in a context of polarized global geopolitics.